miguelcobain/ember-yeti-table/tests/dummy/app/pods/docs/quickstart/template.md

 <aside>
   Confused by this weird syntax?
 Read more about in the
-  <a href="https://github.com/emberjs/rfcs/blob/master/text/0311-angle-bracket-invocation.md">Angle Bracket Invocation RFC</a>.
+  <a href="https://github.com/emberjs/rfcs/blob/master/text/0311-angle-bracket-invocation.md" target="_blank" rel="noopener noreferrer">Angle Bracket Invocation RFC</a>.
 </aside>